 Tools that Span Multiple Divisions

 - Kaltura – Creates and manages video content depending on your division.

-- Panopto – is a Video content management service integrated with Canvas in many divisions.
+- Panopto – It is a Video content management service integrated with Canvas in many divisions.

-- Respondus LockDown Browser and Monitor – provides two tools to help faculty remotely proctor tests published in Canvas.
+- Respondus LockDown Browser and Monitor – Respondus LockDown Browser and Monitor provides two tools to help faculty remotely proctor tests published in Canvas.

 - Some tools are available throughout the university, and others may be school-specific.

 - SafeAssign, for plagiarism detection, is not available in Canvas since it is a Blackboard-specific tool.
-Most divisions will be utilizing Turnitin instead.
+Most divisions utilize Turnitin instead for their courses for plagiarism detection.

-- Canvas Studio is not available in our instance of Canvas since schools have existing contracts with Panopto or Kaltura.
+- Canvas Studio is not available in our instance of Canvas since schools have contracts with Panopto or Kaltura.

 - Canvas does have a portfolio tool called Portfolium Folios.
 JHU has the free version (not Premium Portfolium).